 The natural defences and height provided by the cliffs allowed control of the Waitara River.
 Aorangi along with Pukekohe and Manukorihi, formed a triangle of strongly defended pā in the valley.
 In its upper reaches, its cliffs provided defence for Pukerangora Pā and in one battle many Pukerangiora people jumped from the cliffs into the Waitara River.
-The river continues to bean important resource for mahinga kai.
+The river continues to be an important resource for mahinga kai.
 Contemporary uses of the site include cultural harvesting (fish, whitebait) and the site is valued because of its biodiversity and conservation values.
 Te Atiawa has a physical, historical and spiritual relationship with the Waitara River.
 All elements of the natural environment possess a life force, or mouri.
 This is a critical element of the spiritual relationship of Te Atiawa to the Waitara River which has a spiritual force and personality of its own.
 The Waitara River has been, and continues to be an integral part of the social, spiritual and physical fabric of Te Atiawa and is celebrated in karakia, waiata and pepeha.
 Waitara West Marginal Strip The site is located on the coast at the mouth of the Waitara River and is in the rohe of Puketapu and Otaraua Hapū.
 The social, cultural, historical and spiritual importance of the Waitara West Marginal Strip is illustrated through Te Atiawa traditions and histories.
 The traditions and histories also represent the spiritual links and an unbroken continuity with Te Atiawa tipuna and present generations and reinforce Te Atiawa tribal identity.
-Area Commentary Sites of signific ance to M ā ori w NZAA Number vithin the CMA Description Values associated with sites Map reference Waiongana Stream to Waitara River Waiongana Stream and Tributaries The Waiongana flows from Taranaki Maunga to the Tasman Sea and is in the rohe Puketapu Hapū.
+Avec Commenters Sites of significa ance to Māori wi thin the CMA Values associated with sites Map reference Area Commentary TRC Number NZAA Number Description Waiongana Stream to Waitara River Waiongana Stream and Tributaries The Waiongana flows from Taranaki Maunga to the Tasman Sea and is in the rohe Puketapu Hapū.
 The social, cultural, historical and spiritual importance of the Waiongana Stream is illustrated through Te Atiawa traditions and histories.
 The traditions and histories also represent the spiritual links and an unbroken continuity with Te Atiawa tipuna and present generations and reinforce Te Atiawa tribal identity.
-Waiongana Stream Conservation Area The resources of the lower reaches of the Waiongana supported many papakainga, such as Nga Puke Turua, Mahoetahi, Te Morere and Manutahi.
-The river itself provided an abundance of large tuna, kōura, īnanga and piharau.
-The banks of the river provided flax, manuka and raupo.
-The reefs at the mouth of the Waiongana provided pipi, pāua, kina, mussels, crab and seaweed.
-Hapū members would camp at the papakainga at the river mouth during the spring and summer specifically to gather kaimoana and larger ocean fish.
-The men would go out to fishing if the day and weather was right and only caught one species each day.
-C59 - Sullibor Waiongana Stream Mahinga kai Map Link Map 11
+Waiongana Stream Conservation Area C59 Waiongana Stream Mahinga kai Map Link Map 11